Address-based householding

 Note

 This topic describes address-based householding as a starting point.
-An implementation of address-based householding can vary significantly from tenant to tenant, depending on the
+An implementation of address-based householding can vary significantly across brand use cases, depending on the

 • Type and number of data sources